phbillet/EzStacking/README.md

 _Note: the data size is "small", if the row number is less than 3000._

+## Options
-Now let's choose the options:
+Now, let's choose the options:

 ![EZStacking GUI](/screenshots/EZStacking_options.png)

-## Options
 ### Processing options
 |Option   | Notes                                                   |
 |---------|---------------------------------------------------------|